Skip to Main ContentSkip to Footer

 How does the Down Syndrome Clinic work with my child's doctor?

-Close communication with your child's primary care provider will ensure integration of specialty care with ongoing healthcare goals.
-Prior to your appointment we will ask your primary care doctor for their specific concerns about your child.
-After each appointment we will send a summary letter to you and your child's primary care doctor reviewing what was discussed during your appointment and any recommendations that we have.
+Close communication with your child's primary care provider will help us make sure your child gets the best care to meet their needs.
+Before your appointment, we will ask your doctor for their specific concerns about your child.
+After each appointment we will send a summary letter to you and your doctor explaining what we discussed during your appointment and what we think would be the best plan of care for your child.

 What is the cost?